The World's Largest Modern & Contemporary Prints & Editions Platform

 I Can See The Whole Room!…And There’s Nobody in it! by Roy LichtensteinI Can See The Whole Room!…And There’s Nobody In It! © Roy Lichtenstein 1961

-Painted in 1961, I Can See The Whole Room!… is among the most important of Lichtenstein’s early Pop Art works.
+Painted in 1961, I Can See The Whole Room!… (1961) is among the most important of Lichtenstein’s early Pop Art works.
 Although the artist had been painting for over 15 years by then, it was only in the early ’60s that he delved into the cartoon imagery that established his reputation.
-The man depicted was inspired by a Steve Roper cartoon story, also made in 1961, although Lichtenstein added the bright yellow background – a nod, he said, to colours from supermarket packaging.
-The work sold at Christie’s Post-War Contemporary Evening Sale in New York on 8 November 2011.
+The man depicted in the painting was inspired by a Steve Roper cartoon story from 1961, though Lichtenstein added the bright yellow background as a nod to the colours found in supermarket packaging.
+The artwork was sold at Christie’s Post-War Contemporary Evening Sale in November, 2011 for £26.9 million.

 £26.9M for The Ring (Engagement)